Quintus Labienus: Continuing the Pompeian cause

 According to Festus, Labienus fled to Persia.
 However, according to Cassius Dio, he was instead sent by Brutus and Cassius to Orodes II, the king of Parthia, to obtain reinforcements before the Battle of Phillipi.
 He was kept there for a long time as Orodes was waiting to see how things would turn out.
 Labienus remained in Parthia when he heard of the defeat at Phillipi for fear of reprisals by the victors.
 When he saw that Mark Antony misruled his provinces in the east and that he went to Egypt, he persuaded Orodes to attack the Romans.
 He told him that some of their armies had been destroyed or impaired in the battle and other armies were mutinous.
 He advised him to invade Syria while Mark Antony was in Egypt and told him that many Roman provinces would welcome him as they had been alienated by Antony's mistreatment.
 He offered to take the command of his troops.
 Orodes was persuaded to wage war and entrusted a large force to Labienus and his son Pacorus I. Plutarch, instead, wrote that the Parthian generals appointed Labienus commander-in‑chief of a Parthian army which was hovering in Mesopotamia and was about to invade Syria.
 According to Justin, it was Pacorus who had the leadership of the invading force.

 Justin thought the Parthians took the side of the Pompeians and allied with Labienus because they had formed a friendship with Pompey in the Third Mithridatic war (73-63 BC) and because they had defeated and killed Marcus Licinius Crassus, who was an ally of Caesar, at the Battle of Carrhae (53 BC).
 The son of Crassus was in the Caesarian party.
 Thus, they thought that if the Caesarians won, they would want to avenge the death of Crassus.
 Justin also wrote that they had already sent assistance to Cassius and Brutus, which is in contrast with Cassius Dio's account.
 Appian thought that it was the actions of Mark Antony which caused this Parthian invasion.
 When Antony fell in love with Cleopatra, he lost his interest in public affairs and did Cleopatra's bidding.
-After Caesar's death on 44 BC there was civil strife in Syria and local tyrants took over the Syrian cities with the help of the Parthians.
+After Caesar's death in 44 BC there was civil strife in Syria and local tyrants took over the Syrian cities with the help of the Parthians.
 Antony expelled these tyrants, who took refuge in Parthia.
 He then imposed heavy tributes.
 He sent a cavalry force to plunder Palmyra, a rich city, but this was foiled by the townsfolk.
 He garrisoned Syria.
 This was the mistreatment Cassius Dio referred to.
 After this Antony went to Egypt to join Cleopatra.